Facts and Figures

 Distribution of food vouchers

-Families (one or two parents) with children aged between 7 and 14 (inclusive) who have not received financial assistance from IOM:
+Families (one or two parents) with children up to 17 years old who have not received financial assistance from IOM:

 - Family with 1 child: BGN 100